A practical guide to Jira Service Management AI (2026)

 Expert Verified

-Everyone’s talking about how AI will revolutionize IT support.
-The dream is to automate the boring stuff and let support agents tackle the really tricky problems.
-Atlassian is certainly on board, rolling out a whole suite of AI features they call Atlassian Intelligence and its new AI teammate, Rovo.
+Everyone's talking about how AI will revolutionize IT support.
+The dream is to automate repetitive tasks and let support agents tackle the really tricky problems.
+Atlassian is leading the charge, rolling out a whole suite of powerful features they call Atlassian Intelligence and its new AI teammate, Rovo.

-This guide gives you a practical, no-fluff look at the Jira Service Management AI features.
-We’ll break down what they actually do, where they fall short in the real world, uncover the true costs, and figure out when it might be smarter to look at a more flexible AI solution instead.
+This guide gives you a practical, helpful look at the Jira Service Management AI features.
+We’ll break down what they do, where they provide the most value, explore the tiered pricing options, and see how complementary AI solutions can make your Jira setup even better.

 What is Jira Service Management AI?

-The features can be grouped into three buckets: AI-powered support, tools to make agents more productive, and AIOps for the serious IT operations crowd.
+The features can be grouped into three buckets: AI-powered support, tools to make agents more productive, and AIOps for enterprise IT operations.

 A deep dive into the core features of Jira Service Management AI

-Let’s get into the nitty-gritty of what Atlassian Intelligence actually does for Jira Service Management.
-Some of these features are genuinely helpful for the day-to-day grind, while others come with some significant caveats.
+Let's get into the details of what Atlassian Intelligence brings to Jira Service Management.
+These features are designed to handle the day-to-day grind and improve overall efficiency.

 The virtual agent for self-service

 One of the big headliners is the AI-powered virtual service agent.
-Its job is to be your 24/7 frontline support, deflecting common questions in chat tools like Slack and Microsoft Teams, or right from the help portal.
+Its job is to provide 24/7 frontline support, handling common questions in chat tools like Slack and Microsoft Teams, or right from the help portal.

 It operates in two modes:

 1. AI Answers: This mode plugs into your knowledge base and uses generative AI to answer questions.
-An employee asks something, and the virtual agent tries to find the answer in your linked Confluence pages.
+An employee asks something, and the virtual agent finds the answer in your linked Confluence pages.

-2. Intent Flows: These are more like guided, pre-built conversations for specific tasks.
-Think of a workflow for requesting a new laptop or reporting a specific type of outage, where the bot needs to collect certain details from the user.
+2. Intent Flows: These are guided, pre-built conversations for specific tasks.
+They are excellent for structured workflows, such as requesting a new laptop or reporting a specific outage, where the bot collects specific details from the user.

 This image shows an AI chatbot answering a question within Slack, illustrating how a virtual agent powered by Jira Service Management AI can deflect common questions in chat tools.::